BinhongD-genius/Most-clever-dumb-space-novel-ever/README.md

 - everything needs to make sense, things needs to have logical validity to exist, and have purpose to be created at all
 - interstellar civilizations and societies with social norms that are derived from speculated philosophical advancements that revamps old beliefs, reflected on language and other aspects
 - logical legal/political infrastructure, economic activities and interstellar logistics
 - highly theoretical physics weapons and future military logistics, economic and intel deployments, tactical rollouts, instead of Hollywood style pew pew orgy without formations and roles, or battlefield depth and width.
+Like come on, human already used formations, traps and specialized roles when they were hunting mammoths, and highly organized by Rome/Chinese Warring States era, no war was ever fought in mud pits with messy dance raves.
-I do have some cool weapons though.
+- I do have some pretty cool weapons though, so the wars are still interesting and have actions.

 ## Goal
 To write the novel.
 Duh.